odikk/MaterialBlocks-CMS/THEMING.md

 }
 ```

-Now BeardBlock will show us our Block and we can easily use it!
+Now MaterialBlocks will show us our Block and we can easily use it!

 ## 5. Conclusion

-With BeardBlock everything is possible but yet easy to handle for more advanced
+With MaterialBlocks everything is possible but yet easy to handle for more advanced
 User.
-Also BeardBlocks Theming system opens up millions of different possibilities
+Also MaterialBlocks Theming system opens up millions of different possibilities
 while being easy and understandable.
-Additionally BeardBlock Themes can be but don't have
+Additionally MaterialBlocks Themes can be but don't have
 to be related to bootstrapor any other framework.
 Just keep in mind that atm their is
 no button where you are able to deactivate Bootstrap.